matthewhartstonge/ember-sticky-element/README.md

 ##### CSS

 The sticky element has a `containerClassName` property you can use for styling (by default `.sticky-element`).
-Furthermore additionals classes can be set: when being sticky:
+Furthermore, additional classes can be set: when being sticky:
-* `containerStickyClassName` (by default `.sticky-element--sticky`): when sticked either to the top or the bottom.
+* `containerStickyClassName` (by default `.sticky-element--sticky`): when stuck either to the top or the bottom.
-* `containerStickyTopClassName` (by default `.sticky-element--sticky-top`): when sticked to the top.
+* `containerStickyTopClassName` (by default `.sticky-element--sticky-top`): when stuck to the top.
-* `containerStickyBottomClassName` (by default `.sticky-element--sticky-bottom`): when sticked to the bottom.
+* `containerStickyBottomClassName` (by default `.sticky-element--sticky-bottom`): when stuck to the bottom.

 ##### Content